nickesparza/ga-project-3-client/README.md

-# GA Project 3 - Patient Portal
+# GA Project 3 - The Medic App

 ## Sales Pitch
 A tool for doctors and nurses to monitor and update patient conditions, medications, treatments, and other critical details.